ulrichanani/rave-ruby/README.md

 #### which returns:

-It returns this response in ruby hash.
+It returns this response in Ruby hash.
 A sample response:

 ```ruby
 {